-NUAST is a new academy that combines the specialist curriculums usually only available in colleges with the pastoral care, guidance and support traditionally offered by secondary schools and academies.
+NUAST combines the specialist curriculums usually only available in colleges with the pastoral care, guidance and support traditionally offered by secondary schools and academies.
 On this page you can find out a little more about what makes NUAST so special.

 The Academy Day

 Built into the working week are opportunities for supervised study and enrichment activities.
-To allow extended time for enrichment activity, school finishes at 4.00pm on Tuesdays.
+Students will be allocated intervention study and enrichment activities which will take place at the end of the academy day.

 Beyond our taught curriculum there is a range of activities available allowing students to fully explore their interests.
 Please see our prospectus for more details on the enrichment activities on offer.